PowerBiDevCamp/TenantManagement/README.md

 <img src="Images\ReadMe\media\image56.png" width=100% />

-After a few seconds, you should see the next tenant has been created.
+After a few seconds, you should see the new customer tenant has been created.

 <img src="Images\ReadMe\media\image57.png" width=100% />